 The FTC advocates for consumers to prevent deceptive and unfair business practices.
 Many states have their own debt collection laws that may differ from and strengthen the federal Fair Debt Collection Practices Act.

-Because of this, it is important to reach out to your Attorney General’s office to determine your individual rights under that law before pursuing legal action against a debt collector.
+Because of this, it is important to reach out to your state attorney general’s office to determine your individual rights under that law before pursuing legal action against a debt collector.

-If you are sued in an effort to collect a debt, respond with your own lawsuit by the date specified in the court papers.
+If you feel like the collection agency has violated the law, respond with your own lawsuit by the date specified in the court papers.
 This is important to preserve your rights.